 Juvenile Stranding

-The juvenile stranding estimation procedure for the Sacramento River computes the surface area of salmonid rearing habitat inundated at an initial flow that is dewatered at a subsequent minimum (stranding) flow, and then converts this area to number of stranded juveniles using estimates of habitat capacity based on field study observations (USFWS 2006).
+The juvenile stranding estimation procedure for the Sacramento River computes the surface area of salmonid rearing habitat inundated at an initial flow that is dewatered at a subsequent minimum (stranding) flow, and then converts this area to number of stranded juveniles using estimates of habitat capacity based on field study observations (U.S. Fish and Wildlife Service 2006).
 A period of 3 months is used for the juvenile stranding analysis in this report because the juveniles are presumed to be most vulnerable to stranding during their first 3 months (i.e., fry stage).

 Juvenile stranding is computed using USRDOM daily flow estimates for Alternatives 1, 2, and 3 and the NAA at three locations in the upper Sacramento River: Keswick Dam, Clear Creek, and Battle Creek.
 Separate tables for converting initial and stranding flows to number of juveniles stranded were developed for periods when the ACID Dam boards are in and when they are out (Table 11N-11 and Table 11N-12).
 Both tables are used for all the salmonid species and races.